Life Lessons: 8-Step Writing Guide to Preserving Family Wisdom

 Sharing stories about our hard-won life lessons can really help your family.
 But it can be challenging, especially if the topic is sensitive or you still feel embarrassed about your past actions.
 Thankfully, writing your story can be a lot easier than talking about it in person.
 It allows you to compose your thoughts carefully and only share when everything’s just so.

-To make writing life lessons easy, use the following story template.
+To make writing life lessons easy, use the following 8-step story template.

 Confucius